mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 supporting documentation can be seen as a form of secondary stimulation more aligned to the process of building agency.

 DOES SOME OF THIS LIVE IN CHAPTER 5 IN THE DESIGN NARRATIVE?
+OR IN CH.6 IN REFLECTION ON BRICOLAGE?
 An illustrative design tension emerged surrounding which kind of documentation to prioritise.
 After initially steering participants directly to code snippets, I subsequently directed them instead to step by step tutorials which also included a link to the code snippets.
 I shifted between prioritising instruction-based practices and more piecemeal, bricolage inspired (see LR) developer practices.
 Whilst the process of instruction is problematic in terms of learner agency this vies with the practicality to establish a common understanding and shared framework for production.
 CHAPT 5